University of Texas MD Anderson Cancer Center

 - Flexible summer rotation opportunities – ✅

-At the UTGCP, we pride ourselves on the breadth and depth of our students’ exposures in the genetic counseling arena.
-Patients come to the Texas Medical Center from all over the world for treatment; therefore, the cases seen represent a wide variety of different genetic conditions and the people seen identify with various cultural, religious, linguistic, and socioeconomic backgrounds.
-Houston itself is one of the most diverse cities in the nation, with a large number of residents who have roots all over the world, including Mexico, Honduras, Guatemala, Vietnam, China, Korea, Nigeria, Columbia, India, and Pakistan.
+Texas Medical Center: At the UTGCP, we pride ourselves on the breadth and depth of our students’ exposures in the genetic counseling arena.
+Our students’ didactic training enables them to be prepared to support the patients who come to the Texas Medical Center for their treatment from all over the world representing various cultural, religious, linguistic, and socioeconomic backgrounds.
+Houston itself is one of the most multicultural cities in the nation, with a large number of residents who have roots all over the world, including Mexico, Honduras, Guatemala, Vietnam, China, Korea, Nigeria, Columbia, India, and Pakistan.
 Students average over 200 countable cases at the UTGCP, and are therefore well prepared in all medical and psychosocial aspects of genetic counseling upon graduation.